4 Things to Consider About Your Disinfectant Spray

 Misuse is often worst when we are familiar with a product.
-Remember, even a spray that seems harmless can have long-term health effects.
+Remember, even a disinfectant spray that seems harmless can have long-term health effects.
 Consider whether gloves or a respirator are needed and be sure to wash your hands after use.

 4. Consult the experts